-Prior to November 11, 2009, non-employee directors were compensated in accordance with the terms of our 2004 Non-Employee Director Compensation and Deferred Share Unit Plan, as amended, which is referred to elsewhere in this proxy statement as our 2004 Plan.
-The 2004 Plan provided that each non-employee director received an annual meeting fee of \$35,000.
-In addition, the lead independent director received an additional annual fee of \$30,000, the chairman of the Audit Committee received an additional annual fee of \$15,000, and the chairmen of each of the Compensation Committee and the Governance and Nominating Committee received an additional annual fee of \$8,000, and other members of each of the Compensation Committee and the Governance and Nominating Committee received an additional annual fee of \$5,000.
-All of these annual fees were paid in quarterly installments in, at each director's election, either cash or deferred stock units.
-Directors were also reimbursed for their reasonable expenses incurred in connection with attendance at Board and committee meetings.
+Each non-employee director receives an annual meeting fee of \$35,000.
+In addition, the Chairman of the Board (or if the Chairman is not a non-employee director, the lead independent director) receives an additional annual fee of \$30,000, the chairman of the Audit Committee receives an additional annual fee of \$15,000, and the chairmen of each of the Compensation Committee and the Governance and Nominating Committee receive an additional annual fee of \$8,000, and other members of each of the Compensation Committee and the Governance and Nominating Committee receive an additional annual fee of \$8,000, and other members of each of the Compensation Committee and the Governance and Nominating Committee receive an additional annual fee of \$8,000.
+All of these annual fees are paid in quarterly installments in, at each director's election, either cash or deferred stock units.
+Directors are also reimbursed for their reasonable expenses incurred in connection with attendance at Board and committee meetings.